kafkorama/addon-authorization-portal/README.md

 | `/usr/share/migratorydata/extensions/`  | `RPM` or `DEB` Linux package         |

 > **Note &mdash;**
-> It is not necessary to delete the JWT authorization add-on `authorization.jar` made available under the folder `addons`.
+> It is not necessary to delete the HUB authorization add-on `authorization.jar` made available under the folder `addons`.
 Loading a custom authorization extension
 > `authorization.jar` from the folder `extensions` takes precedence over loading an off-the-shelf authorization extension `authorization.jar` made available under
 > the folder `addons`.
 Note also that the name of the extension `authorization.jar` is fixed, it cannot be changed in order to be loaded by the MigratoryData server.

-2. Set the parameter [Entitlement](http://localhost:1313/docs/migratorydata/configuration/core-parameters/#entitlement) of the MigratoryData server on `Custom` (rather than on `JWT`)
+2. Set the parameter [Entitlement](http://localhost:1313/docs/migratorydata/configuration/core-parameters/#entitlement) of the MigratoryData server on `Custom` (rather than on `HUB`)

+> Entitlement = Custom

 3. Finally, restart your MigratoryData server in order to reload the authorization add-on.